AbbeBlubb/npm-package/readme.md

 ## Library project folder

 Display the component library locally, and develop the components.
-Read more in the projects readme.md.
+Read more in the library project readme file.

 ## Publish project folder

 Scripts to publish the library to NPM.
-Read more in the projects readme.md.
+Read more in the publish project readme file.

 ## Consumer project folder

 Example on how to consume the published NPM modules.
-Read more in the projects readme.md.
+Read more in the consumer project readme file.